tmhai7th1/SpecFlowWebDriver/README.md

 ### Important parts
 #### test-appsettings.json
-Browser type and url default are defined here.
-System supports 3 browsers such as Chrome, Explorer and Firefox, which are set value the same CHROME, IE, FIREFOX
+Browser type and the default url are defined here.
+Test scripts supports 3 browsers such as Chrome, Explorer and Firefox, which are set with the value as CHROME, IE, FIREFOX

 ```
 {